eonist/Babel/README.md

 ### Description:

-Bable is a swift Package that you can load `localised.string` into your swift project.
 Babel translates to the desired languages via github actions.
-Translations are handled automatically with your own open-ai key, everytime you change `localisation.strings` in your babel fork.
+Translations are handled automatically with your own open-ai api key, everytime you change `Localizable.strings` in your babel fork.
+Slack gets notified on completion.
+And your app loads the latest localisations automaticall via SPM if you setup periodical daily release.

 ### Problem:

-1. Ensuring consistensy in your `localisation.strings` files for every language is a pain
+1. Translating your `Localizable.strings` into every language is a pain
-2. Manually converting languages in .strings files one by one with chatgpt is labourious
-3. Language translations should be collaborative.
-But are stuck in the main project files.
+2. Manual processes are error prone.
+And time consuming.
+3. Only devs can ensure pipeline works when new translations are needed (often)

 ### Solution:

-1. Pick the latest AI models from AI. from gpt3.5 to o1 and beyond.
+1. Use the power of OpenAI models, from gpt3.5 to o1 and beyond to auto translate 1 or 100s of languages at scale.
-2. Let Ai do what is meant to do.
-Aleviate reptetive time consuming tasks.
+2. General language Unit-tests are included and makes sure translations are reliable.
+Get notified on slack if the translations succeeded or failed.
+And block deploys.
 3. Since Babel live in its own fork.
 Even non devs can edit clear text and hit the commit button.
+And babel takes care of the rest.
+This requires that you have setup auto deploying for the app-store etc.

 ### Features:

-- BYO openai-key (pick your own model)
+- Bring your own Open-ai key
-- Free and Opensource
-- Setup in less than a minute (1.
-Fork it, 2.
-Add secrets to prefs, 3.
-Load SPM Package)
-- Override throny parts with translation interpolation
-- Translate to 1 or 100 languages
-- Dirt cheap.
-Pay as you go.
-In most cases near free
-- Keep the package public or private.
-Public is great for community feedback on translations
-- Publishes translation cost, and other tidbits to your desired slack channel
+- Trigger translations on push
+- Token based pricing.
+(First $5 is on OpenAI)
-- Babel also runs automatic unit-tests to make sure all languages are correct
+- Supports all languages (1..100s)
+- Unit-tests built in
+- Slack notification on complete

+### Installation:

+1. Fork `https://github.com/eonist/Babel` to your own github user / org
+2. Obtain and add OPENAI_API_KEY, SLACK_WEBHOOK_URL in your repo-settings:
+3. Add the SPM package to your app project: `https://github.com/username/Babel` in your package or xcode project

 ### Example: